stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_investigative_playbook.md

 {{%/expand%}}

-Once the document is using any of the above method created, you can find the newly created document under the **Owned by me** tab of the Document resource, click on the playbook called `Playbook-InvestigateAppResources-ELB-ECS-RDS` and click on **Execute Automation** to execute our playbook
+Once the document is using any of the above method created, you can go ahead and do a quick test.
+You can find the newly created document under the **Owned by me** tab of the Document resource, click on the playbook called `Playbook-InvestigateAppResources-ELB-ECS-RDS` and click on **Execute Automation** to execute our playbook

 ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-playbook-investigate-execute.png)